PCTEST-HAC/area-scan-analyzer/README.md

 This tests whether the region growing algorithm can appropriately parse all separate objects in the contour DataFrame with the correct shapes/dimensions.
 Note that if this test passes while Region Class tests fail, the results of the test cannot be trusted.

 ## Built With
+-

 ## Contributing

 ## Authors
-•	Chang Hwan ‘Oliver’ Choi – *Biomedical Engineering Intern* – changhwan95
+- Chang Hwan ‘Oliver’ Choi – *Biomedical Engineering Intern* - [changhwan95](https://github.com/changhwan95)
 Originally developed for the internal use of PCTEST Engineering Labs, Inc.

 ## License
 [TODO: Add all licenses]

-## Ascknowledgements
+## Acknowledgements
-•	Thomas
+- Thomas Rigolage
-•	Andrew
+- Andrew Harwell
-•	PCTEST Engineering Labs, Inc.
+- PCTEST Engineering Labs, Inc.
+- Billie Thompson (PurpleBooth) for the README template